Markov duality and Bethe ansatz formula for half-line open ASEP: An exact formula for the integrated currents in half-line open ASEP

 We say that two Markov processes $X(t)$ and $Y(t)$, defined respectively on state-spaces $\mathbb X$ and $\mathbb Y$, are dual with respect to a function $H:\mathbb X\times \mathbb Y\to \R$, if for all $x\in\mathbb X, y\in\mathbb Y$, and all $t\geq 0$,

-where in the L.H.S., $\mathbb E^x$ denotes the expectation with respect to the Markov process $X(t)$ started from $X(0)=x$, and in the R.H.S., $\mathbb E^y$ denotes the expectation with respect to the Markov process $Y(t)$ started from $Y(0)=y$.
-Taking derivatives in \eqref{eq:defduality} with respect to $t$, and assuming the existence of generators of these processes, Markov duality implies that
+where in the L.H.S., $\mathbb E^x$ denotes the expectation with respect to the Markov process $X(t)$ started from $X(0)=x$, and in the R.H.S., $\mathbb E_y$ denotes the expectation with respect to the Markov process $Y(t)$ started from $Y(0)=y$.
+When $\mathbb X=\mathbb Y$ and $X_t$ and $Y_t$ have the same distribution, we say that the Markov process $X_t$ satisfies a self-duality with respect to $H$.
+Going back to the general case, taking derivatives in \eqref{eq:defduality} with respect to $t$, and assuming the existence of generators of these processes, Markov duality implies that

 where $\mathscr L^X$ (resp. $\mathscr L^Y$) acts on functions from $\mathbb X$ to $\R$ (resp. from $\mathbb Y$ to $\R$) and denotes the generator of the Markov process $X(t)$ (resp. $Y(t)$).
 When $H$ is uniformly bounded and belongs to the domain of $L^X$ for any $y$ (resp. to the domain of $L^Y$ for any $x$), then \eqref{eq:dualitygenerator} also implies \eqref{eq:defduality} (see \cite[Prop.
 1.2]{jansen2014}).